genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/05_access-control/07_authorisation-overview.md

 - The `USER_COUNTERPARTY_MAP` table is referenced in the `ENTITY_VISIBILITY` entity in the **auth-permission.templt.xml** file.
 This file is a Genesis [mustache](https://en.wikipedia.org/wiki/Mustache_(template_system)) template that is processed when `genesisInstall` is run, using entries from system-definition.

-- When new users are created in the Genesis GUI Admin screens, a required field, COUNTERPARTY, is presented to the operating user.
+- When new users are created in the Genesis [user entity management](../../../web/micro-front-ends/foundation-entity-management/), a required field, COUNTERPARTY, is presented to the operating user.
 This limits users to belonging to a single counterparty.

 A user can define additional **permissions.xml** files.
 For example, you could define something like **order-management-permissions.xml**, with an order management system auth implementation, and it will be read by `AUTH_PERMS` process on startup.